cf-toolsuite/cf-hoover-ui/README.md

 What other insight might we glean from available foundation data?
 Applications, services, tasks, events, logs, users, product info... all fair game.
 Submit a [feature request](https://github.com/pacphi/cf-hoover-ui/issues/new).

+### Have a look at Pivotal Service Instance Manager

+Does having the the ability to lifecycle manage a service instance on a particular foundation from a single administrative interface excite you?
+Then you might want to check-out [Pivotal Service Instance Manager](https://docs.pivotal.io/service-instance-manager/0-3/using.html).

+> As of v0.3 you may only search for and/or delete individual service instances that a do not have bindings, service keys or route associations.

 ## Credits